Rocky1salady-killer/DGE-GM/README.md

 ## Introduction
-We provide two projects for leave-one-person-out evaluation and the evaluation of common training-test split.
+Two projects were provided for leave-one-person-out evaluation and the evaluation of common training-test split.
 They have the same architecture but different `train.py` and `test.py`.

 Each project contains following files/folders.